LinuxLab-ESGI/Secure-GRUB-2/README.md

 | 30_os-prober    | generate the detected OS                    |
 | 40_custom       | for adding our own input                    |

-## Secure GRUB with an hashed password
+## Secure GRUB with a hashed password

 What we are actually doing is to add a login/password to GRUB configuration's files whenever the user wants to edit the boot option.
 To do this, we have to add a login and passord in GRUB's configuration.
 We can add a plain text password but every user could see it by checking GRUB's configuration.
-To prevent this we are going to add an hashed password with GRUB's tool : `grub-mkpasswd-pbkdf2`
+To prevent this we are going to add a hashed password with GRUB's tool : `grub-mkpasswd-pbkdf2`
 This command creates a hashed password readable by GRUB.

 **Here are the steps to add the login and hashed password :**